OpenNebula/docs/source/administration/monitoring/imsshpullg.rst

 .. _imsshpullg:

 ================================
-KVM and Xen SSH-pull Monitoring
+KVM SSH-pull Monitoring
 ================================

-KVM and Xen can be monitored with this ``ssh`` based monitoring system.
+KVM can be monitored with this ``ssh`` based monitoring system.
 The OpenNebula frontend starts a driver which triggers ``ssh`` connections to the hosts which return the monitoring information of the host and of all the virtual machines running within.

 Requirements
 ============